Alakol Lake

 Usharal

-There are two other military hotels but they are closed to foreigners.
-So the only option is Hotel Alakol.
-It cost 500 T per person with communal shower and toilets.
+There are two military hotels but they are closed to foreigners.
+The only option is Hotel Alakol.
+It costs 500 T per person with communal shower and toilets.
 There is also a good restaurant located on the first floor.
-Hotel Alakol is located near the center of town a couple kilometers from the bus station.
+Hotel Alakol is located near the center of town, a couple kilometers from the bus station.

 Akshy

-There are at least 8 different options for accommodation in Akshy varying in price and service.
-Although, there is one new two story hotel, the majority are small family operations being run out of people's homes.
+There are at least 8 different options for accommodation in Akshy, varying in price and service.
+Although there is one new two-story hotel, the majority are small family operations being run out of people's homes.
 A typical place would be about 500 T per person with outdoor shower and toilet.
-There is also the option of getting a place with food for 1100 T per person.
+There is also the option of getting a place with meals included for 1100 T per person.
 For something more exotic, it may be worth staying in a yurt for 350 T per person.
-All these accommodations are by the beach and are located in a part of Akshy called the Relaxation Zone.
+All these accommodations are located near the beach in a part of Akshy called the Relaxation Zone.
 So far, only the UNDP office in Usharal has a complete list of accommodations in Akshy.

 There is also accommodation at the Eco-Center run by the Zapovednik.
 In addition, Akshy has some kiosks, a post office and a couple restaurants open by the beach in the summer.